-The Cavalor Horse of the Year of 2017 will be chosen from the shortlisted horses below.
-The award winner will be revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.
+The winner of the Cavalor Horse of the Year of 2017 was revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.

 James and Jo Lambert’s 11-year-old mare by Tygo stepped into a new league this year when she finished best of the British horses at the European Eventing Championships.
 She and rider Nicola Wilson led the team to gold and claimed an individual bronze too.

 Bulana has been with Nicola since 2014 and was second at Pau CIC2* that season and won Boekelo CCI3* the next year.
 But the Yorkshire rider has had to grapple with braking problems to get the best from this star.
 Cracking these led to fourth at Blenheim CCI3* last season, then this year second in the CCI4* at Luhmühlen before her Europeans medals.